This Old Synth was created out of our AmpTech guitar and amplifier service

 If you look at the Repairs page you can see that I'm covering a vast array of makes and models.
 My developing preference is for all things Moog, especially the MiniMoog for which I have the Opto-Key solution for the unreliable keyboard contacts and have an excellent source of replacement cases for.
 I have also worked on numerous other Moog's including the Rogue, Concertmate MG-1, Opus 3, Source, Prodigy, MicroMoog, Taurus 1, Taurus II, Sonic 60, Satellite, and a Modular System 55.

-The E-Mu Emulator II has become such a common item in the shop I actually purchased one to support testing etc. These machines are suffering badly with corroded chip sockets etc (and there are lot's of them) after being stored in basements and garages.
-The EII does not travel well and tracing issues is difficult to say the least, but using a Z80 ICE to be able to better look inside, along with many bench hours of experience has enabled me to get these back running again.
-I currently have a nicely restored Emulator II+ on the Sales page.
+The E-Mu Emulator II was a common item in the shop so I actually purchased one to support testing etc. These machines are suffering badly with corroded chip sockets etc. (and there are lot's of them) after being stored in basements and garages.
+The EII does not travel well and tracing issues is difficult to say the least.
+I decided that with the size of these units swamping the shop, and repairs not being economical that I would stop taking them in.
+Sorry!

 A snapshot look in the shop today reveals that I have just completed a Gleeman Pentaphonic, ARP 2600, EMU Emulator II, EMU SP1200, Roland SH-101, Roland SH-02, Moog Prodigy, and an ARP Solina.
 A Steiner-Parker Synthacon, and an Oberheim OB-X had just come in.